venkatramana-b/GitFundametals/README.md

 # GitFundametals

-The Project uploads the
+Automated ELK Stack Deployment
-Linux Scripts
+Automated ELK Stack Deployment

-Ansible Scripts
+The files in this repository were used to configure the network depicted below.
-Network Diagram
+(Add the Diagram here)